akrzemi1/papers/notes/contract_definitions.md

 #### *Derived fact*

-A fact, like the one illustrated above, that the implementation obtains by means other than provision that the International Standard places no requirements on the implementation when program hits an undefined behavior.
+A fact, like the one illustrated above, that the implementation obtains by means other than special properties of undefined behavior.

 #### *Injected fact*

-A fact obtained by provision that the International Standard places no requirements on the implementation when program hits an undefined behavior.
-E.g.,
+A fact obtained through special properties of undefined behavior; e.g.,

 ```c++
 int f(int i)